A Spotlight On: Macs Adventure

 We work with a wide range of specialist walking holiday companies that supply our guidebooks as part of the full package they offer to their clients.
 I caught up with Fran from Macs Adventure to find out more...

 Walking a long-distance trail is a hugely rewarding experience, and there are any number of trails out there to suit everyone's requirements.
-Whilst many people are happy to arrange their trips independently, a growing number of walkers and cyclists are joining up with specialist companies who will help with luggage transfers, booking accommodation and provide guidebooks and detailed route notes.
+Whilst many people are happy to arrange their trips independently, a growing number of walkers and cyclists are joining up with specialist companies, like Macs Adventure, who will help with luggage transfers, booking accommodation and provide guidebooks and detailed route notes.